nilq/flower/examples/simulation_tensorflow/README.md

 # EXPERIMENTAL Flower Simulation Example using TensorFlow/Keras

-This introductory example uses the simulation capabilities of Flower to simulate a large number of clients on either a single machine of a cluster of machines.
+This introductory example uses the simulation capabilities of Flower to simulate a large number of clients on either a single machine or a cluster of machines.

 ## Running the example (via Jupyter Notebook)